Field Data Collection

 Use your iOS or android devices to collect data from the field and learn how to upload that data.

-Field Data Collection using GIS is one of our free, hands-on workshops that teaches all the basics of using ArcGIS Collector to collect data in the field, all while using your own personal device.
-This workshop will require you to be outside while collecting data so prepare accordingly.
+Field Data Collection using GIS is one of our free, hands-on workshops that teaches all the basics of using ArcGIS Field Maps, Survey123, and QuickCapture to collect data in the field, all while using your own personal device.

 Frequently Asked Questions